Students explore the duties and responsibilities of supervisors and front-line management

 - Develop skills needed to manage conflicts and politics in the workplace.

-- Practise effective change management, diversity and employee relations.
+- Practice effective change management, diversity and employee relations.

 - Formulate ways and means to deal with disciplinary issues in the workplace.

 - Problem Solving and Decision Making